FlyingBird95/openapi-builder/docs/configuration.rst

      - :code:`True`
      - Whether default marshmallow converters are included in the :code:`OpenAPIBuilder`.
 In case a different serialization library than marshmallow_ is used, this value must be set to :code:`False`.
+   * - :code:`include_halogen_converters`
+     - :code:`bool`
+     - :code:`False`
+     - Whether default halogen converters are included in the :code:`OpenAPIBuilder`.
+In case a different serialization library than halogen_ is used, this value must be set to :code:`False`.
    * - :code:`include_documentation_blueprint`
      - :code:`bool`
      - :code:`True`